0602-lxd/Lu_x_FIP/README.md

 ## Future Plan
 1. The style of the website is not as good as what you want to do.
 2. Add some content to expand the homepage.
-3. You can add some animations to increase the fun.
+3. Add some animations to increase the fun.